-- Complete redesignation of City-owned nonvacant sites for residential mixed use development, adequate to accommodate the remaining 76 units through General Plan Update by the end of 2023.
-Complete rezoning of City-owned nonvacant sites by the end of 2024 as part of the comprehensive update to the Zoning Code.
-As part of the rezoning, establish a procedure to provide by-right approval of projects on reuse sites (identified in the previous Housing Elements) and rezone sites that include 20 percent of the units as housing affordable to lower income households. - Maintain an inventory of the available sites for residential development and make it available on City website.
+- Provide land availability and development incentives to promote development of 105 units on City-owned sites.
+Actions include: - By August 2024, Ccomplete redesignation of City-owned nonvacant sites for residential mixed use development, adequate to accommodate the shortfall of remaining 76 lower income units through General Plan Update by the end of 2023.
+Redesignate and rezone at least two acres of mixed use along Atlantic and Washington Boulevards at a density range of 40 to 85 du/ac. - By the end of 2024, Ccomplete rezoning of City-owned nonvacant sites by the end of 2024 as part of the comprehensive update to the Zoning Code. - As part of the rezoning, establish a procedure to provide by-right approval of projects on reuse sites (identified in the previous Housing Elements) and rezone sites that include 20 percent of the units as housing affordable to lower income households.

+- Monitor the development of Rosewood Village Sites 1A and 2, including the units designated for workforce housing.
+By the end of 2026, if the building permits for these sites have not been issued, alternative sites will be explored to accommodate 102 units. - Monitor the development of City-owned sites listed on the inventory.
+By the end of 2026, if planning applications have not been received on these sites, alternative sites will be exploredidentified to accommodate the remaining RHNA of 105 units. - Maintain an inventory of the available sites for residential development and make it available on City website.
+Update sites inventory annually. - By the end of 2024 have a disposition schedule prepared for City-owned sites in compliance with the Surplus Land Act. - By July 2025, issue Requests for Proposal to solicit affordable housing development on the City-owned sites identified in the Sites Inventory. - Include the following incentives in the RFPs: - streamlined processing, - fee modifications, - density bonus incentives, - reductions in development and parking standards, and - funding, when available, for off-site improvements and any required environmental cleanup - Maintain an inventory of the available sites for residential development and make it available on City website.
 Update sites inventory annually. - Comply with SB 166 (No Net Loss) by monitoring the consumption of residential and mixed use acreage to ensure an adequate inventory is available to meet the City's RHNA obligations.
 To ensure sufficient residential capacity is maintained to accommodate the RHNA, the City will develop and implement a formal ongoing (project-by-project) evaluation procedure pursuant to Government Code Section 65863 by the end of 2024.
 Should an approval of development result in a reduction of capacity below the residential capacity needed to accommodate the remaining need for lower income households, the City will identify and if necessary, rezone sufficient sites to accommodate the shortfall and ensure "no net loss" in capacity to accommodate the RHNA.
 Monitoring will be conducted annually to ensure the City maintains an adequate buffer for the remaining RHNA.
-If the buffer is diminishing, the City will undertake a proactive and coordinated approach to replenish the sites inventory - By July 2025, issue Requests for Proposal to solicit affordable housing development on the City-owned sites identified in the Sites Inventory.
+If the buffer is diminishing, the

+City will undertake a proactive and coordinated approach to replenish the sites inventory

+By July 2025, issue Requests for Proposal to solicit affordable housing development on the City-owned sites identified in the Sites Inventory.